 Since a sole proprietorship has no separate identity under the law, the owner typically signs contracts under his own name.
 The customers of the business also, likewise, write checks in the owner's name.
 The same is true even if the business uses a fictitious name.
 One advantage of a sole proprietorship is that an owner can “co-mingle” or mix personal and business properties and funds, which is not possible in a partnership, LLCs, and corporations.
 Normally, the bank accounts of a sole proprietorship are under its business name.
 The owner does not observe formalities like voting and meetings associated with the more complex business forms.
 As with lawsuits, a sole proprietorship can bring them under the name of the sole proprietor owner.
 Often, businesses start as a sole proprietorship and eventually evolve to more complex business forms as it develops.

 Taxation-wise, a sole proprietorship is quite simple as the sole proprietorship's income is earned by its owner.
 This is attractive because business losses you suffer may offset income earned from other sources.
 Since a sole proprietor is liable for all the business debts, his personal assets can potentially be consumed by the obligations.
 If a sole proprietor or even one of his employees is involved in a business-related accident and one is injured or killed, the resulting negligence or tort can be brought against the sole proprietor and his personal assets such as bank deposits, home, and even retirement accounts.
 In deciding whether a sole proprietorship is right for you, consider the preceding paragraphs.
-If you have doubts and need a better understanding of its pros and cons, our dedicated Business Specialists will be more than happy to assist you.
+If you have doubts and need a better understanding of its pros and cons, our dedicated team will be more than happy to assist you.

 You can establish a sole proprietorship in Texas without filing any legal documents with the Texas state government; however, you should undertake these 4 easy steps: